callumalpass/handwrite/README.md

-# Handwrite - Go Edition
+# Handwrite

-A high-performance command-line tool written in Go to convert handwritten notes from PDF files into organized Markdown documents using Google's Gemini AI.
+A command-line tool written in Go to convert handwritten notes from PDF files into organized Markdown documents using Google's Gemini AI.

 ## Features